 - You want to create slideshows and videos using photos as the source.
 But you don’t want the hassle of professional video editors.

-Also, you may want to check for an alternative if you find Photos to be insufficient.
+Also, you may want to check for an alternative if you find Photos insufficient.
 Please keep in mind that we are talking about photo organizing software and not photo editors.
 That is why we have not included options like Photoshop, Lightroom, or Luminar in the list.

 How We Tested and Picked the Best Photo Management Software for Mac in 2022